Sherlock Holmes belongs to the public, U.S. court rules

 Monday’s decision upheld a December 2013 ruling by U.S. District Judge Rubén Castillo in Chicago.

-“I am very, very pleased,” Klinger said in an interview.
-“The urge to publish more comes from the love for the first 60 stories, and people should be encouraged to create more.”
-He said he hoped to publish the compendium in November.

-Benjamin Allison, a lawyer for the Conan Doyle estate, said no decision has been made on an appeal and that it remained to be seen how Klinger and others can use the author’s characters without using the “full expression” of those characters.
+Benjamin Allison, a lawyer for the Conan Doyle estate, said no decision has been made on an appeal, and that it remains to be seen how Klinger and others can use the author’s characters without using the “full expression” of those characters.

 Jonathan Kirsch, a lawyer for Klinger, said he was gratified by the decision.
 “Copyright begins and ends, and cannot be extended indefinitely,” he said in an interview.

-Reporting by Jonathan Stempel in New York; Editing by Grant McCool and Lisa Von Ahn
+Klinger was not immediately available for comment.
+(Reporting by Jonathan Stempel in New York; Editing by Grant McCool)